f5devcentral/f5-automation-labs/docs/class2/module4/lab2.rst

    |image104|

 #.
 We are going to be using the raw ``Jenkinsfile1-2`` right in the ``Pipeline Script`` option at the end of the config page.
-Scroll to the bottom of the page but please look at the other options to deploy a Pipeline.
-There are options in here such as Polling an SCM for the same file we are working with.
-The ``Polling`` method enables full Continuous Deployment, as Jenkins will deploy the change on a polled basis and we have an automatic testing phase for syntax in the Pipeline.
+Scroll to the bottom of the page but **please look at the other options** which can deploy a Pipeline.
+The different options in here are for an SCM (like GitHub), the ``Polling`` or ``Commit`` methods enable Continuous Deployment, as Jenkins will deploy the change on an event basis.
+Tie this with automatic testing to make sure you're not breaking the build!

    |image105|